 Seasonal Planting With Evergreen Lawn Care

 Dianthus is a perennial plant that offers color year round.
-Its blooms come in a variety of hues such as white, pink, red, lavender and fuschia depending on your landscape.
-Additionally, its colorful and fragrant blossoms attract butterflies.
-This plant is preferable for Florida because Dianthus is resistant to disease and prefers full or partial sunlight.
+Its blooms come in a variety of hues such as white, pink, red, lavender, and fuschia depending on the landscape.
+Its colorful and fragrant blossoms attract butterflies and generally thrives in Florida because of its disease resistance and preference for partial to full sunlight.

-For a truly customizable plant, choose Snapdragons.
-They come in a variety of different colors such as yellow, orange, lavender, fuschia, violet, pink and red.
-These plants also feature a range of various sizes so you can find the perfect fit for your garden.
+For a truly customizable plant, choose snapdragons.
+They come in a variety of different colors such as yellow, orange, lavender, fuschia, violet, pink, and red.
+These plants also feature a range of sizes so you can find the perfect fit for your garden.
 Snapdragons thrive in well-drained soil and prefer full or partial sun.

-If you live in Florida, Melampodium should be a desired addition to your landscaping.
-Its yellow blooms continuously grow.
-This plant’s resistance to warm temperatures allows it to to become one of the most resilient summer species.
-If you allow your Melampodium to reseed, they can last several years without you needing to reinstall them.
+If you live in Florida, Melampodium should be a desired addition to any landscaping.
+Its yellow blooms continuously grow and this plant’s resistance to warm temperatures allows it to a resilient summer variety.
+If allowed to reseed naturally, melampodium can last several years without replanting.

-Plant Pansies to brighten your yard with red, orange, lavender, yellow, blue and pink flowers.
-Blooms last from fall through spring and release an appealing scent which will entice you to spend time in your garden.
-Pansies can thrive in any type of soil.
-They are a perfect choice for Florida because they desire sunlight and are somewhat resistant to drought.
+Pansies can brighten any landscape with pops of red, orange, lavender, yellow, blue, and pink from the flowers.
+Blooms last from fall through spring and release an appealing scent, enticing you and others to spend time nearby.
+Pansies can thrive in any type of soil, are somewhat drought resistant, and desire sunlight, making them a great choice for Florida landscaping.

-If you are looking for an annual that will succeed in Gainesville, choose Ray Littletunias.
-They do well in areas with a fair amount of rain, heat and humidity.
-These flowers produce blossoms in blue, yellow, violet, pink, red, fuchsia and lavender, and come in both one single color as well as bicolored blossoms.
-They are best for creating a flower border or in large combination baskets.
+If you’re looking for an annual that succeeds, choose ray littletunias.
+They do well in areas with a fair amount of rain, heat, and humidity.
+These flowers produce blossoms in blue, yellow, violet, pink, red, fuchsia, and lavender; the blossoms may be bi-colored depending on the variety.
+They’re best for creating a flower border or in large combination baskets.

 Commercial Removal & Installation Services

 It's important that your business looks welcoming on the outside.
-Dead, overgrown shrubs and trees are a sure way to give your customers pause.
-A disheveled exterior can make potential customers wonder if you run your business as poorly as property maintenance.
-But with Evergreen Lawn Care's commercial services, we can rejuvenate your property.
+A disheveled exterior, such as dead, overgrown shrubs and trees, are a sure way to give customers pause and cause them to wonder if the business is poorly run also.
+But with Evergreen Lawn Care's commercial services, we can rejuvenate a property.
 We'll remove diseased plants, extract dead plants, remove dead branches, and install healthy plants and trees.

-Removing dead plants and trees can also improve the safety of your commercial property.
-Don't let dead branches come crashing down on your clients!
-Call Evergreen Lawn Care in Gainesville, FL for the best in commercial removal and installation services.
-You'll be glad you did!
+Removing dead plants and trees can also improve the safety of a commercial property.
+Don't let dead branches come crashing down on clients and custsomers!
+Call Evergreen Lawn Care for the best in commercial removal and installation services.

 Did you know that the City of Gainesville requires a Tree Removal Permit?